aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/handlerepeatedspaces/_index.md

 ```

-Converts sequences of two or more consecutive regular spaces by alternating between regular space characters and non-breaking space entities (   ).
+Converts sequences of two or more consecutive regular spaces by alternating between regular space characters and non-breaking space entities NBSP.
 The first space is always preserved as a regular space.

 ### MultipleSpacesToNbsp {#MultipleSpacesToNbsp}
 ```